sakshatshinde/sakshat/content/kazakhstan/index.md

 For Sujit it was `₹ 31,396` or `$ 376` and for another friend Sharad it was `₹ 32,083` or `$ 385`.

-I am pretty sure we would have spent more if we travelled domestically to [Jammu and Kashmir](https://maps.app.goo.gl/Qza6QA9x4upm1SJx9)
+I am pretty sure we would have spent more if we had travelled domestically to [Jammu and Kashmir](https://maps.app.goo.gl/Qza6QA9x4upm1SJx9)

 > You can download the below detailed cost-sheet [here](https://files.catbox.moe/heirxg.pdf)